TX-2/TX-2-simulator/OPEN-QUESTIONS.md

    equalities or numeric literals.
 (Otherwise, use of index register 0o52 would mean that the first value to be default-assigned would be 0o53, which isn't very helpful).
+5. In the Kleinrock network simulator source, why does the RC-word from the instruction assembled at 200150 end up first in the RC-block (at 206325), despite the fact that lots of other RC-word references (e.g. the one at 200003) precede it?
+In fact the words assembled at 200147 and 200151 also have RC-word references which are assigned in the obvious way.